 Andrew and Lizzie Webster continued to live at 334 Beacon during the 1904-1905 winter season.
-By 1906, they had moved to an apartment at 373 Commonwealth.
+By the next season, they had moved to an apartment at 373 Commonwealth.

-In the early 1900s, Clarence Barron had acquired control of Dow, Jones & Company, publishers of the Wall Street Journal, of which he became president in 1912.
+Clarence Barron was a publisher of financial publications.
+In the early 1900s, he had acquired control of Dow, Jones & Company, publishers of the Wall Street Journal, of which he became president in 1912.
 In 1921, he established Barron’s National Financial Weekly.

 Martha Waldron-Barron married in October of 1911 to Henry Wendell Endicott, a shoe manufacturer, and they moved to Dedham.
 She died in October of 1916 and H. Wendell Endicott and their infant daughter, Martha, moved to 334 Beacon to live with his in-laws.

 Jessie Barron died in May of 1918.
 Clarence Barron and H. Wendell Endicott continued to live at 334 Beacon and in Cohasset.

 H. Wendell Endicott married again in September of 1925 to Priscilla Maxwell.
 They lived at 334 Beacon during the 1925-1926 winter season, but moved thereafter to Dedham.

 Clarence Barron continued to live at 334 Beacon and in Cohasset until his death in October of 1928.
 He left 334 Beacon to his grand-daughter, Martha Endicott.
 He left his Cohasset home to his grand-daughter, Jessie Bancroft, and his Cohasset farm properties to his son-in-law, Hugh Bancroft.

 334 Beacon was not listed in the 1929 and 1930 Blue Books.